 Chicago's house roots means the Windy City will always have a slew of DJs ready for prime time, but smartBar resident and Hugo Ball co-curator Sold - real name Glenna Fitch - still stands out among those crowds.

-Check her mix for esteemed curator Blowing Up the Workshop for proof, which balances the hazy atmospherics of producers like Pan Daijing and Felicia Atkinson with tracks from hardware house producer Bookworms and a dizzying footwork number from fellow Chicagoan Jana Rush.
+Check the mix for esteemed curator Blowing Up the Workshop for proof, which balances the hazy atmospherics of producers like Pan Daijing and Felicia Atkinson with tracks from hardware house producer Bookworms and a dizzying footwork number from fellow Chicagoan Jana Rush.

 Now spinning strictly vinyl as a way to mature her taste, Fitch's confidence grew with the encouragement of fellow SmartBar resident and former talent buyer Marea Stamper, aka The Black Madonna, as well as witnessing female-led classes that showed just how accessible modern tools were to anyone with the inkling to mix.